RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    One can set an alternative place for :tt:`biojhub4_dir` in the pub area.
-   You will need to edit your :tt:`~/.bashrc` file and add at the end a line using your account in place of UCINetID:
+   You will need to edit your :tt:`~/.bashrc` file and add at the end a line using your account in place of UCInetID:

    .. code-block:: console

-      export biojhub4HOME="/pub/UCINetID/biojhub4_dir"
+      export biojhub4HOME="/pub/UCInetID/biojhub4_dir"

-   Your next invocation of the container will write session files in your :tt:`/pub/UCINetID/biojhub4_dir` location.
+   Your next invocation of the container will write session files in your :tt:`/pub/UCInetID/biojhub4_dir` location.
 The :tt:`biojhub4.*.err` and :tt:`biojhub4.*.err` files are still written in your $HOME and need a periodic removal.